Dwin17/bento/README.md

 **FAQ**

+* What is that metal case in the first image?
+  - It is an aluminum case that I has machined by a friend of mine which I sanded and polished.
+I don't plan to have a group buy for it but feel free to use the models I've provided to make your own!
 * Is this hotswap?
   - No. However, the pro micro can be "hotswapped" due to the staggered pin design on the PCB.
 You can also install mill max sockets for the switches.
 * Why won't ______ work?
   - Please see my troubleshooting guide below.
 * Do you sell kits?
   - Not currently.
 However, I have added the gerber files if you want to print some PCBs for personal use.
+Please contact me first if you plan to run a group buy.
 * Can I swap out the pro micro for something else like an Elite C?
   - Absolutely!
 You can also try using a different controller with similar footprint like the Proton C. You may be able to use the nice!
 Nano for bluetooth but there isn't much room in the case for a battery.

 ________________________________________________________________________________________________________________________________________________________________